PlayQ/unity-uitest-tool/README.md

 }
 ```

-Let's create class that shows [Flow Recorder](#flow-recorder) when and how it should display it.
-It should be inherited from `ShowHelperBase` class and implement `CreateGenerator()` method. `CreateGenerator` desribe what entered paramets has method, what default parameters should be used and how to generate code.
+Let's create a class that informs [Flow Recorder](#flow-recorder) when and how it should display the action created in the previous code snippet.
+The class is required to be inherited from `ShowHelperBase` class and implement `CreateGenerator()` method. `CreateGenerator` method is responsible for defining which editable arguments the action has, their default values and how to generate its source code.

-You can override `bool IsAvailable(GameObject go)` method.
-This class will set, is assertation available for current `GameObject`.
-As default it will return `true`, even if `GameObject` is `null`.
+`bool IsAvailable(GameObject go)` method is overridable.
+It typically indicates whether an assertation is available for the current `GameObject`.
+By default it returns `true`, even if `GameObject` is `null`.
+User can override method `Camera GetCamera()` to specify which camera should be used by Flow Recorder to raytrace the desired `GameObject`.

+User can override method `Camera GetCamera()` to specify which camera should be used by Flow Recorder to raytrace the desired `GameObject`.
+[See more below](#another-camera).

 ```c#
 private class CheckStarsCount : ShowHelperBase